azriel91/peace/doc/src/technical_concepts/output/execution_progress.md

 Whether a task has started, is in-progress, stalled, or completed.

-* **Waiting:** Task has not yet started.
+* **Execution Pending:** Execution is pending a predecessor's execution.
-* **Running:** Task is in progress.
+* **Running:** Execution is in progress.

+    This status is best conveyed alongside the following information:

+    - **Units total:** Unknown (spinner) / known (progress bar).
+    - **Units current**
+    - **Operation:** State current / desired / diff discovery, `EnsureOpSpec::exec`.

+        Certain operations will not be applicable, e.g. when `StateCurrent` is feature gated, then the operation won't be available when the feature is not enabled.

-* **Stalled:** Task has not received any progress updates for a given period.
+* **Running Stalled:** Progress updates have not been received for a given period.

-    Implementors are responsible for sending progress updates, but if there are no progress updates, or an identical "it's running" progress update is continuously received, then Peace may determine that the task may have stalled, and user attention is required.
+    Item spec implementations are responsible for sending progress updates, but if there are no progress updates, or an identical "it's running" progress update is continuously received, then Peace may determine that the task may have stalled, and user attention is required.

     Peace may also provide a hook for implementors to output a suggestion to the user.

-* **Pending Input:** Task is pending user input.
+* **User Pending:** Task is pending user input.
-* **Ended:** Task has finished running, and cannot be restarted.
+* **Completed:** Task has completed.

+    This status is best conveyed alongside the following information:

+    - **Completion Status**: Success, Failed.
+    - **Operation:** State current / desired / diff discovery, `EnsureOpSpec::exec`.

 The following variant is possible conceptually, but not applicable to the Peace framework: